scenerystack/community/docs/reference/api/bamboo/BarPlot.md

 # BarPlot

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/BarPlot.ts](https://github.com/phetsims/bamboo/blob/main/js/BarPlot.ts) for the most up-to-date information.

 ## Overview

 Shows bars for numerical data (where the x-value of the bar is a number).
 Does not support categorical data.